DC grid as network infrastructure in industry

 Reading time – approx. 5 minutes – This article shows the advantages that a DC grid offers in industrial energy supply architecture.
 The main focus is on energy efficiency and energy flexibility in production.

 Today, the term DC grid is mostly used for a centralised direct current grid infrastructure in industrial or production facilities.
-This means that all components within a closed system are supplied via a direct voltage source and not via the conventional alternating current grid as was previously the case.
+This means that all components within a closed system are supplied via a direct voltage source.
+They are not supplied via the conventional alternating current grid as was previously the case.
 In addition to an ever-increasing number of studies on the DC grid, there is also a growing number of calls from industry to switch their own production to a DC grid.
-There are various reasons for this.
+This trend demonstrates its versatility.

 Difficulties with the alternating current supply